exponent-run/file-editing-bench/file_editing_bench/rename_variables_across_fn_elixr/instructions.md

-# Rename Variables Across Functions

-In the file `token_processor.ex`, there is a variable named `tkn` that is used across multiple functions.
-This abbreviated name is not descriptive enough and should be renamed to `token` across all functions to improve code readability.

-The variable appears in the following functions:
-- As a parameter in `process_token/1`
-- As a parameter in `decode_token/1`
-- As a parameter in `validate_token/1`
-- As a parameter in `enrich_token_data/1`
-- In various function bodies where the parameter is used
+# Variable Renaming Task

+In the file `token_processor.ex`, several variables have unclear, abbreviated names that make the code harder to understand.
+Your task is to rename these variables to be more descriptive while maintaining the functionality.
+Make the following specific changes:

-Rename all occurrences of `tkn` to `token` while maintaining the exact same functionality.
-Make sure to update all instances consistently.
+1. Rename `tkn` to `token`
+2. Rename `dec` to `decoded_token`
+3. Rename `val` to `token_parts`
+4. Rename `p` to `payload`

+Make sure to update all occurrences of these variables consistently throughout the file, including function parameters and pattern matching contexts.